≡ Menu

 Participating life insurance policies are also eligible for dividend payments, which Guardian has faithfully paid out every year since 1868.
 Coverage levels start as low as $25,000 and go as high as $5 million.

-Paid-up additions allow you to buy paid up life insurance, which helps increase your cash value and death benefit.
+Paid-up additions allow you to buy paid-up life insurance, which helps increase your cash value and death benefit.
 Paid-up additions can be purchased through dividends and increase a policy’s death benefit and cash value.

-Policyholders can schedule premiums so that a policy is paid-up when the insured reaches age 65 (“Life Paid-Up at 65”), 95 (“Life Paid-Up at 95”), 99 (“Life Paid-Up at 99”), or 121 (“Life Paid-Up at 95,” effectively for life).
-When a policy is “paid-up,” the coverage remains in place, but no additional premium payments are required.
+Policyholders can schedule premiums so that a policy is paid up when the insured reaches age 65 (“Life Paid-Up at 65”), 95 (“Life Paid-Up at 95”), 99 (“Life Paid-Up at 99”), or 121 (“Life Paid-Up at 95,” effectively for life).
+When a policy is “paid up,” the coverage remains in place, but no additional premium payments are required.
 10 Pay Whole Life and 20 Pay Whole Life options, where premiums are scheduled to last ten or twenty years, respectively, are also available.

 EstateGuard Whole Life

 The death benefit pays out to the named beneficiary upon the death of the second spouse, though cash value increases upon the first spouse’s death.
-The increase protects the surviving spouse in the event additional resources are needed for support late in life.
+The increase protects the surviving spouse in the event additional resources are needed for support later in life.

 EstateGuard’s minimum coverage amount is $100,000, and coverage goes as high as $5 million, which can be further increased through an optional survivorship insurance purchase option.
 New insureds can be anywhere from 20 to 90 years old.